No, not me. I’m done. They wouldn’t have me back anyway … they’re looking for more compliant types.

 In the year since the Covid19 pandemic forced the suspension of the public volunteer program we have spent a significant amount of time evaluating the structure and role of the program as it has existed for the last 25 years.
 The museum leadership has concluded that the program does not sufficiently meet the needs or expectations of our visitor demographic or the general, introductory educational experience we provide to Arizona community and school groups.
 Therefore, the time is right for a modernization and re-alignment as to how the volunteer program will operate and deliver exceptional support to our visitor experience, moving forward.
 We are very excited by the opportunities this new program will open to our volunteers and visitors.
 We know you will be too, and we look forward to working with you all as we continue to grow and improve together as an organization.

 Love the corporate-speak on display here: “modernization and re-alignment,” “moving forward,” “grow and improve together.”
 In other words, “do more with less.”
-The pandemic has given management an excuse to pare the volunteer program down to almost nothing, with a narrow focus on the parts of it that help generate revenue for the museum (very much like what the museum has already done with the boneyard tour guide program).
+The pandemic has given management an excuse to pare the volunteer program down to almost nothing, with a narrow focus on the parts of it that generate revenue for the museum (very much like what the museum has already done with the boneyard tour guide program).

 Here’s the plan, to be executed over the next few months (no specific dates are given in the leaked letter):

-The changes will affect the public volunteer program.
+The changes affect the public volunteer program.
 No more teams.
 Every volunteer will be qualified to fill any public volunteer position, from roving the display hangars to filling scheduled speaking slots or manning exhibit carts; most importantly, driving and narrating tram tours.
 The last one’s the biggie:

 All Public Program Volunteers will be required to fill a shift in all assignment areas, including the Tram. … Our priority is to get the trams running again, and it will be the daily priority to have this service covered.
 This means it is possible that other assignment areas go unfilled and volunteers are asked to change their assignment for the day to operate the tram.